Learning in Matching Games with Bandit Feedback: Results

-This regret bound recovers and generalizes several existing results in the literature.
-In particular, when each agent has access to only a single action (i.e., \( \carI = \carJ = 1 \)), the problem reduces to a classical two-sided matching scenario, and the bound simplifies to \( \tilde{O}(\sqrt{T \carP \carA}) \), similar to the bound of Theorem 6.6 of~\cite{jagadeesan2021learning2}.
-Conversely, when there is only one agent on each side (i.e., \( \carP = \carA = 1 \)), the regret becomes \( \tilde{O}(\sqrt{T \carI \carJ}) \), which corresponds to the bound established in~\cite{o2021matrix} for two-player zero-sum games under bandit feedback.
+\end{theorem} This regret bound recovers and generalizes several existing results in the literature.
+In particular, when each agent has access to only a single action (i.e., \( \carI = \carJ = 1 \)), the problem reduces to a classical two-sided matching scenario, and the bound simplifies to \( \tilde{O}(\sqrt{T \carP \carA}) \), similar to the bound of Theorem 6.6 in~\cite{jagadeesan2021learning2}.
+When there is only one agent on each side (i.e., \( \carP = \carA = 1 \)), the problem reduces to a ZSG and the regret becomes \( \tilde{O}(\sqrt{T \carI \carJ}) \).
+In this case, the algorithm corresponds to a direct application of the UCB algorithm of~\cite{o2021matrix} in a self-play setting, where we show in Appendix~\ref{app:ZSG} that yields the same regret bound.